 - Beautiful designs, with a choice of using your own colours, fonts and photos

 - Digital RSVPs, so you can track your guestlist online

 - Wedding party introductions, so you can highlight who is who

 - An app for all of your guests to access

 - An area for your guests to upload pictures, so you can keep everyone’s phone snaps

-Wix are known more generally for the website building functionalities, but they do also have some really lovely wedding templates.
+Wix are known more generally for their website building functionalities, but they also have some really lovely wedding templates.
 With the freedom to choose just about any combination of elements, this is ideal for creative couples who want to make their website their own.

 Here are some of our favourite elements of Wix wedding websites:

 - An area to upload ‘your story’ – letting guests have a little insight into how you met